-The fall in newspaper circulations is the continuation of a long-term trend, but the rate of decline appears to be accelerating, B&T
+The fall in newspaper circulations is the continuation of a long-term trend, but the rate of decline appears to be accelerating, B&T reports.

 Titles such as the Sydney Morning Herald and The Age were among the worst affected, with a quarterly drop of between 14% and 15%.

 But B&T's analysis of subscriber figures points to a glimmer of hope for the future, with The Australian and Sydney Morning Herald recording small increases in digital-only sales.